History of The Halifax Thespians

 In 1931 the Halifax Thespians moved to the Alexandra Hall, above the old Halifax Building Society, the Commercial Street branch.

-During the Second World War the plays were performed at Heath Grammar School, now the Teacher's Centre.
+During the Second World War the plays were performed at Heath Grammar School.

 The Halifax Thespians purchased an old chapel, now known as the Playhouse in 1945.